Skip to content

 Article Review

-Article Review is the controlled step where a Salesforce Knowledge Article moves from author-finished Draft into reviewer evaluation before publication.
+An Article Review is the controlled step where a Salesforce Knowledge article moves from a finished draft into reviewer evaluation before it goes live.

 § 01